casdoor/casdoor-website/docs/integration/java/RuoYi.md

 ```
 In this method, we use casdoor-SpringBoot-sdk method and slightly modified RuoYi-Cloud Method.

-For exmaple RuoYi-Cloud original register with account and password, i change the register with account like casdoorRegister.
+For example, RuoYi-Cloud original register with account and password, I change the register with account like casdoorRegister.

 I also add a method to execute whether this account exists like getUserByCasdoorName and change execute userinfo with account and password to with account.

-It's eazy, because we only need delete the part of checking password.
+It's easy, because we only need to delete the part of checking password.
-## Step5.
+## Step 5.
 Summary
 ### 5.1 front-end
-- We need delete original login and register.
+- We need to delete original login and register.
-- We also need accept code and state and send them to back-end.
+- We also need to accept code and state and send them to back-end.
 ### 5.2 back-end
-RuoYi back-end have perfect login and register function.
-We just need change a little, so it is very convenient.
+RuoYi back-end has perfect login and registration function.
+We just need to change a little, so it is very convenient.
-## Step6.
+## Step 6.
 Detailed steps
-1. Deploy and configure casdoor.We must take care of organization's password type which should choose bcrypt because
-RuoYi-Cloud's password type is bcrypt.
+1. Deploy and configure casdoor.
+We must take care of the organization's password type which should choose bcrypt because RuoYi-Cloud's password type is bcrypt.
-2. We should use casdoor syncers to copy database user to your casdoor organization.
-This step can make the original account
-import to casdoor.
+2. We should use casdoor syncers to copy database users to your casdoor organization.
+This step can make the original account import to casdoor.
 3. After we deployed casdoor, we should change front-end.
 We should close RuoYi check code
 ![checkcode Switch](/img/RuoYi-Cloud_loginSwitch.png)

  Note that RuoYi-Cloud checkcode needs close in nacos again.
- Note that RuoYi-Cloud open register function need change sys.account.registerUser to true.
+ Note that if you want to register RuoYi-Cloud, you need to ensure the authenticity of your account and user name.

 4. We should add button jump to casdoor and change data's loginForm
 ![login button](/img/RuoYi-Cloud_loginButton.png)
 ![data loginForm](/img/RuoYi-Cloud_loginForm.png)
- Here i write url, you can get url by casdoor-vue-sdk or casdoor-SpringBoot-sdk.
+ Here I write url, you can get url by casdoor-vue-sdk or casdoor-SpringBoot-sdk.
-5. Because we don't use original login, we should delete the method about cookie and checkcode method.
+5. Because we don't use the original login, we should delete the method about cookie and checkcode method.

  So the new create function:
 ```javascript